droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <span class="credit">"Village of Barovia Town Square" by DM Andy Maps.
 High resolution versions available <a href="https://ko-fi.com/s/05afd01fa8/">here!</a></span>

-Ismark, who has been reduced to 40 hit points, welcomes any help the players can provide against the [Weak Zombie Brute with virulent miasma](https://2e.aonprd.com/Monsters.aspx?ID=3251) but add a [Ferocity](https://2e.aonprd.com/MonsterAbilities.aspx?ID=63) reaction to its statblock.
+Ismark, who has been reduced to 40 hit points, welcomes any help the players can provide against the [Zombie Brute with virulent miasma scaled to Level 4](https://2e.aonprd.com/Monsters.aspx?ID=3251) but add a [Ferocity](https://2e.aonprd.com/MonsterAbilities.aspx?ID=63) reaction to its statblock.
 If reduced to 30 hit points or fewer, Ismark obstructs the plague spreader directly while switching to shield and using Raise Shield action on each of his turns, hoping to delay it while providing the players sufficient time to defeat it.

 The plague spreader, which begins 120 feet from the center of the town square and has the same modifications as the plague spreader in [[#The Siege]], won’t use its ***viral miasma*** until it reaches the center of the town square or is reduced to 30 hit points or fewer.
 Each round, it attempts to move its full speed in a straight line toward the town square.
-If it can’t, it uses its ***multiattack*** to attack any creatures within reach.
+If it can’t, it uses all its actions to attack any creatures within reach.
 (The plague spreader doesn’t attempt to move around creatures obstructing it, even if doing so could allow it to reach its destination.)

 > [!combat]- **Balancing the Town Square**
 > This combat encounter is a **Severe** combat encounter.
 For parties of smaller or larger sizes, modify the encounter as follows: